-The government urgently needs to fund and prioritise measures, proving their commitment to improving air quality in and around our schools.
+The government urgently needs to fund and prioritise measures, proving their commitment to improving outdoor and indoor air quality for our schools.
 It is vital that we protect children from toxic air before it causes irreversible damage to their health and futures.

-Children often spend up to 1,000 hours in the classroom each year, and with a growing body of evidence highlighting the link between exposure to air pollution and the impact of COVID-19, it is more important than ever to act on this issue.
+Children spend over 700 hours in the classroom each year, and with scientific evidence highlighting the link between exposure to air pollution and the impact of COVID-19, it is more important than ever to act on this issue.

 A study by the Department for Environment, Food and Rural Affairs has found that four in ten children in primary schools are breathing air that breaches guidelines from the World Health Organisation.
 The study also revealed that 3.7 million pupils are being exposed to high levels of pollution on a daily basis, with some of the worst findings among younger pupils.